multiversx/mx-sdk-dapp/README.md

   - null for useExtensionLogin;

-  - null for useWebWalletConnect;
+  - null for useWebWalletLogin;

-  - `{ uriDeepLink: string, qrCodeSvg: svgElement }` for useWalletConnectLogin;
+  - `{ uriDeepLink: string, qrCodeSvg: svgElement }` for useWalletConnectV2Login;

   -